Writing Comments in Bash Scripts

 Writing Comments in Bash

-Bash ignores everything that is written after the hash mark (
+Bash ignores everything written on the line after the hash mark (

 Comments can be added at the beginning on the line or inline with other code: